 World War II and the Postwar Era

-While the war effort curtailed housing starts in many parts of the country, construction in Phoenix continued to grow during World War II, as the area’s many defense industries warranted workers’ housing.
+As history would have it, while the war effort curtailed housing starts in many parts of the country, construction in Phoenix continued to grow during World War II.
+The area’s many defense industries warranted workers’ housing.
 Woodlea benefited from the housing shortage and the years immediately preceding the war were the most successful for the subdivision.
 Twenty-eight houses were completed in 1940, with another 31 finished in 1941.
-Even in the depths of the war, construction continued in Woodlea where 10 houses were built in 1942, three in 1942, and 14 in 1944.
+Even in the depths of the war, construction continued in Woodlea.
+Ten houses were built in 1942, three in 1942, and 14 in 1944.

 The Arizona Republic carried many advertisements for the Woodlea subdivision in the early 1940s.
 For example, Homes in Woodlea were described as the “most modern and up-to-the-minute architecture” with “easy FHA terms available.”

 Woodlea remained outside the city limits and builder William Bezy attracted buyers by advertising Woodlea’s “city conveniences [with] no city taxes.”
 He also noted that he would “accept a late model coupe or pickup as down payment” from prospective buyers for his newly built house at 916 W. Mackenzie Dr. (The Arizona Republic, February 1941).
 According to Angle Realty’s ads, the firm had sold thirty houses in six months (The Arizona Republic, April 1941).
 After lackluster sales in the mid-1930s, construction in Woodlea boomed during the 1940s.
 By 1955, the subdivision was almost entirely built out; only eight houses were built thereafter.